Request-mode is initialized to the default value provided for Request-mode (IBOQMOD) in the HSHSPB.

 Use mnemonics for the codes.
 Mnemonics are provided in the language definition file for the DBCAREA.

-This option is used by some of the defined protocols of Teradata, such as FastLoad, Hut, and MultiLoad.
-It is not recommended for use in Teradata sessions.
+- This option is used by some of the defined protocols of Teradata utilities, such as FastLoad, Hut, and MultiLoad.
+It is not recommended for use in database sessions.